herschelrs/herschelrs.github.io/root/practice-preliminaries-toclayout.md

 ---
-title: Practice Preliminaries (one page with autoscroll TOC)
+title: Practice Preliminaries (one page with TOC)
 layout: default-toc
 navOrder: 11
 ---